 What the FUP is FUP?

 The Fair Usage Policy (FUP) is our simple way of protecting the integrity of the Webafrica network.
-We have done away with the complicated 5 Star Rating system which used to govern our Home Uncapped users and the complicated Three Tier system which used to govern our Business Uncapped packages.
+We currently only apply a FUP on our Openserve packages.

 As with all acceptable usage policies, if you use more than a certain, predetermined “fair” amount of data (your FUP threshold) in a given time frame, you stand to be restricted to slower speeds during peak times, in order to allow other users to access to the network fairly.

-Each line speed has its own FUP threshold, and because we don’t all have the same data needs, we offer three distinct packages which have different thresholds on the same line speed.
+Each line speed has its own FUP threshold, and because we don’t all have the same data needs, we offer three distinct packages on each line speed, which have different thresholds.

 Does FUP affect me?

-If you are an ADSL or Openserve customer on either an Uncapped or Uncapped Premium package, then the FUP thresholds will apply to you.
+If you are an Openserve Fibre or ADSL customer on either an Uncapped or Uncapped Premium package, then the FUP thresholds will apply to you.
 If you are on an Uncapped Pro package then the FUP will not affect you.
 If we supply you through any of our other Fibre infrastructure providers then you are automatically in the Uncapped Pro category and will not be affected by a FUP threshold.

 What are the Webafrica Uncapped Packages?

-Our new package categories are Uncapped, Uncapped Premium and Uncapped Pro.
+Our package categories are Uncapped, Uncapped Premium and Uncapped Pro.
 These only apply to Openserve.
 All other underlying providers have no FUP applied.